Getting Started

 Disadvantages

 • Running RabbitMQ in a cluster, which is strongly recommended, requires deeper operational knowledge of RabbitMQ.
-Not all companies have the same level of expertise as with other technologies, like SQL Server.
+Not all companies have the same level of expertise as with other technologies, such as SQL Server.
 This may require additional training.

 • Doesn’t handle network partitions well; partitioning across a WAN requires the use of specific features.